mbraceproject/Vagabond/README.md

 On-demand distribution of code (e.g. lambdas) for remote execution is a problem often exacerbated by the presence of dynamic assemblies.
-Dynamic assemblies appear in situations where code is emitted at runtime, such interpreters, optimization libraries or F# type providers.
+Dynamic assemblies appear in situations where code is emitted at runtime, such as interpreters, optimization libraries or F# type providers.
 By default, dynamic assemblies are not persistable.
 What's more, the inherently incremental nature of dynamic assemblies makes their exportation even more challenging.